microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/callrecords-callrecord-get.md

 > [!WARNING]
 >
-> A call record is created after a call or meeting ends and will remain available for **30 days** after the start of the call.
+> A call record is created after a call or meeting ends and will remain available for **30 days**.
 Requests for call records older than 30 days will receive a `404 Not Found` response.

 ## Permissions